 Prayers may include these concerns

-· The people of God, that they may proclaim the risen Lord
+· The universal Church, that she may proclaim the living Lord

 · Other themes from this week’s notice sheet.

 The Collect from this week’s notice sheet or the following prayer is said

 God be in my head, and in my understanding;

 God be in my eyes, and in my looking;

 God be in my mouth, and in my speaking;

 God be in my heart, and in my thinking;